Motorcycling Road Trips:

 Westbound day 2 route (452 miles)

 Day 1 was a study in US Highway 14, an east/west gem that crosses through many different ecosystems.
-The highway also happens to be a sort of Laura Ingalls Wilder route, taking one through Walnut Grove, MN -- setting of "On the Banks of Plum Creek" -- and De Smet, SD -- setting or partial setting of "Little Town on the Prairie", "By the Shores of Silver Lake", "The Long Winter", "These Happy Golden Years", and "The First Four Years".
+The highway also happens to be a sort of Laura Ingalls Wilder route, taking one through Walnut Grove, MN -- setting of "On the Banks of Plum Creek" -- and De Smet, SD -- setting of "Little Town on the Prairie" and others.
 Here again, a whole lot of arrow-straight roadway was involved, pitting fatigue against joy.
-I noted many hawks prowling the roadside on the first two-thirds of the drive, whereas on the last third I had to keep a watch out for pheasants darting panic-stricken across the road (rightly so, collision would have been bad for both of us).
+I noted many hawks prowling the roadside on the first two-thirds of the drive, whereas on the last third I had to keep watch for the hazard of pheasants darting panic-stricken across the road.
 I ended the day in Wall, SD, home of the self-made legend, Wall Drug, where I did have a slice of homemade cherry pie, but not a 5¢ coffee or free ice water.

 Ominous skies over the Blackbird during an early morning pause along Rim Road